hamzaTCF/meet/README.md

 &nbsp;

 ## **Feature 5: Data Visualization**

+As a user<br>
+I should be able to see a chart visualizing number of events in each city<br>
+So that I can quickly identify what city that has the most events <br>

 > Scenario 1: Show a chart with the number of upcoming events in each city
 >